-DPT students may study in designated areas (i.e., student lounge, room 117, 118, 120) after normal business hours only if a faculty member or graduate student (GA) is in the building.
+DPT students may study in designated areas (i.e., student lounge, room 117, 118, 120) after normal business hours ONLY if a faculty member or graduate student (GA) is in the building.
 Students are ONLY allowed to practice practical skills that have been covered in class.
-The PT faculty will lock the doors at the end of the day, and students are responsible for making sure that all doors are shut and locked when leaving the building.
-If, for some reason, a door was not locked by the faculty member, the student is responsible for contacting campus security to secure the facility.
-For the safety reasons, students should leave the building as a group.
-Should a student leave alone, it is advisable that the student contact Campus Security for an escort.
+The administrative assistant will lock the doors at the end of the day, and students are responsible for making sure that all doors are shut and locked when leaving the building.
+If, for some reason, a door was not locked, the student is responsible for contacting campus security to secure the facility.
+For safety reasons, students should leave the building as a group.
+Should a student leave alone, it is advisable that the student contact Campus Security for an escort (870-972-2093).